Educational Leadership, Ph.D.

 Students must complete master’s level graduate research coursework as prerequisites for advanced research courses.
 Students are required to successfully complete the following three research courses.
-Up to 6 credits maybe waived based on students' prior coursework.
+Up to six credits may be waived based on students’ prior coursework.

 |EDR 5000||General Research Methods for Education||3|

 |EDR 5400||Qualitative Research in Education||3|